HR-Fahim/Cores-of-Spring-Boot/README.md

 # About

-Self price codes for spring boot framework.
+Self practice codes for spring boot framework.